vtourraine/mendeleykit/README.md

 - code submissions should only be made to Development branch via pull requests.
 - you may create your own subbranches from Development and submit to it at will.
 However, if you want to merge it into Development then you would need to create a pull request
+- Note: code containing client IDs, client secrets, redirect URI will not be accepted in pull requests!

 ## Software Releases ##
 All official releases of the MendeleyKit are tagged versions on master.
 Mendeley reserves the rights to merge changes made to Development into master.